gwpy/gwpy/docs/signal/index.rst

    TimeSeries.coherence
    TimeSeries.coherence_spectrogram

-For a worked example of how to compare channels like this, see the example :ref:`example-frequencyseries-coherence`.
+For a worked example of how to compare channels like this, see the example :ref:`gwpy-example-frequencyseries-coherence`.

 .. currentmodule:: gwpy.signal